hatonthecat/Voynich-Manuscript/README.md

 ---
 3 Hill Curiosity
 ---

+<moie torberge , vomMine, voonet (I'm probably way off, as it's German, not french)
+![image](https://user-images.githubusercontent.com/76194453/229334003-e08102fd-4ea8-4fd7-b3e1-375275f55400.png)

 The names appear different- Bruggs, kungfeld(?), Hapsburg?
 Just wanted to juxtapose these for later analysis:

-<moie torberge , vomMine, voonet (I'm probably way off, as it's German, not french)
-![image](https://user-images.githubusercontent.com/76194453/229334003-e08102fd-4ea8-4fd7-b3e1-375275f55400.png)

 ![image](https://user-images.githubusercontent.com/76194453/229334124-5c1a98e0-248f-4890-874e-08def6241a36.png)

+It could have been a convention, and economy to shrink three hills for single-page storytelling.
+Objects in rear may be closer than they appear.

 https://en.wikipedia.org/wiki/K%C3%B6nigsfelden_Monastery#/media/File:Ermordung_Albrecht_I.jpg